 Hire an Attorney

 When it comes to your auto insurance, neither a conviction nor a deferred judgement are ideal.
 If you are charged with driving under the influence, then it is important to hire an experienced DUI attorney before your court date.
 Having an attorney presenting your defense can greatly raise the chances of your charges being acquitted.
 The attorneys at Alpert Schreyer have both the experience with Maryland DUI laws and the strong knowledge of DUI defense necessary to represent and defend you in the courtroom.
-If you’ve been charged with DUI in the state of Maryland, contact our legal offices for a free consultation regarding your case.
+If you’ve been charged with DUI in the state of Maryland, contact our legal offices for a free case evaluation regarding your case.
 Being cleared of the charges not only means that your insurance premiums stay affordable, but you’ll also be protected from the other penalties and punishments that come with a DUI.